Written by 6:59 pm AMR

 Bacteriophage: The horizontal gene transfer machine

-Horizontal gene transfer by bacteriophages, plasmid, and transposon.
-Photo by Melanie Blokesch, 2015
+DNA transfer by Transduction Aided by phages conjugation and transformation Photo by Melanie Blokesch 2015

 What is horizontal gene transfer?